taichunmin/ChameleonUltraDocs/firmware.md

 The Chameleon flash contains several parts: the bootloader and its settings, the application, the user data and the SoftDevice.

-NOTE: If you are a developer searching for the building instructions, look into [[development|development]]
+NOTE: If you are a developer searching for the building instructions, look into [development](./development.md).

 ## The Bootloader